wangkuiyi/fs/README.md

 # File

 File is a file access package written in Go.
+It can access files on

+1. local filesystems,
+2. HDFS, and
-It can access files on local filesystems, HDFS and an in-memory filesystem designed for unit testing.
+3. an [in-memory filesystem](https://github.com/wangkuiyi/file/tree/master/inmemfs) designed for unit testing.

 ## Simple API

 There are not APIs like Open, Read, Write, Close.
 Instead, there are basically only two functions in File:

-  1. *Create* opens a new file or truncates an existing for writing.
+  1. **Create** opens a new file or truncates an existing for writing.
   It returns an `io.WriteCloser`.
 Close it after writing to identify the EOF.

-  2. *Open* opens an exisiting file for reading.
+  2. **Open** opens an exisiting file for reading.
 It returns an `io.ReadCloser`.

 ## Examples